Covid-19 coronavirus: Prime Minister Jacinda Ardern to unveil new level 2 details today

 • Covid 19 coronavirus: How much freedom will we have at level 2?

-This comes as the number of new Covid-19 cases remains low.
+The announcements today come as the number of new Covid-19 cases remains low.

 Director General of Health Ashley Bloomfield yesterday revealed that there were two new cases of Covid-19 – one confirmed and one probable.